Teemperor/module_introduction/content.md

 ## 2. Limitations of the textual inclusion model

-Above's example works pretty well and is as optimized as it gets, but that's only because we have only one source files.
+Above's example works pretty well and is as optimized as it gets, but that's only because we have only one source file.
 The situation changes when we have multiple source files or headers that include our `foo.h`.
 Let's assume we have a second source file called `foo.cpp` implementing the `foo` function and also including the `foo.h`:

     // foo.cpp
     #include "foo.h"